WaLoVayu/POCOX3Pro-Linux-Guides/distros/archlinux.md

 Now we will install a desktop environment

 ### Installing a desktop environment
-We will now install the desktop that we will use everytime we boot Ubuntu, So pick the one you want wisely!
+We will now install the desktop that we will use everytime we boot Arch Linux, So pick the one you want wisely!

-Run this command to install Ubuntu desktop (default Ubuntu distribution desktop)
+Run this command to install Phosh
 ```sh
 sudo pacman -S phosh --noconfirm
 ```
-You can also replace ubuntu-desktop-minimal with:
+You can also replace Phosh with:
-- ubuntu-desktop ```Full of bloatware, Heats the system on idle```
-- plasma-mobile sddm sddm-theme-breeze ```KDE Plasma Mobile```
+- gnome ```Gnome```
-- kubuntu-desktop ```KDE Plasma, UNTESTED```
+- plasma-desktop ```KDE Plasma, UNTESTED```
 - xfce4 ```UNTESTED```

 And many more